• Skip to primary navigation

 How to store:

-Store any leftovers of this dairy free smoothie in the fridge for up to 2 days.
+Store any leftovers of this lemonade smoothie in the fridge in an airtight container or jar for up to 3 days.
+Be sure to give it a good stir before serving it again.

 Can I make this lemonade smoothie ahead of time?